 As of this writing, approximately 82% of the provisioned Blackboard course shells are activated by faculty to take advantage of the system's capabilities.
-All faculty teaching online use Blackboard and many other off-campus instructors are implementing it to supplement other face-to-face courses.
+All faculty teaching online use Blackboard and many other instructors are implementing it to supplement other face-to-face courses.
 Even with such widespread use, much of what goes on "behind-the-scenes" remains a mystery to users and the remaining nonusers alike.
 Today's Blackboard system is a robust environment offering a unique and beneficial opportunity to extend the boundaries of the traditional classroom.

 Courses are identified in Blackboard by a unique "course ID."
 A course ID consists of the course designator, a hyphen, five digit semester number, a second hyphen and finally the section or eight digit event package number (EPN).
-For example, a Computers in Society course (CPS 100) scheduled for offering in the fall of 2015 with a section number of 22212345 would have a Blackboard course ID of CPS100-16300-22212345.
+For example, a Computers in Society course (CPS 100) scheduled for offering in the fall of 2016 with a section number of 22212345 would have a Blackboard course ID of CPS100-17300-22212345.

 The Course Lifecycle

 At this point, it should be clear that courses are created and users, both faculty and students, are enrolled in (associated with) these courses based on the data loaded into Blackboard by the snapshot and that this data is obtained from SAP.
 Course shells and the information they contain do NOT remain on the Blackboard system indefinitely.
 To maintain a balance between system performance and providing access to older courses, a purge process is completed once a year.

 Specific information about the purge as well as detailed information explaining how to export your course can be found in the purge policy document.
 Exporting a course at the conclusion of the semester is always a good idea, even if the one-year life cycle is not an issue.
-To export your course, enter the control panel and click "export course" from the course options menu.
+To export your course, enter the control panel and click "export course" from the packages and utilities menu.